Quantifying the particle aspect of quantum systems: Measure and Detection of Particleness

-\textit{\textbf{Measure of Particleness.---}} In the next step, we look for possible ways to quantify particleness of the incoming quantum system $\rho_{in}$.
-One way to do so can be to use a concept akin to the definition of distillable entanglement \cite{boRda}.
+In the next step, we look for possible ways to quantify particleness of the incoming quantum system $\rho_{in}$, and for ways to witness the same.

+One way to quantify the resource can be to use a concept akin to the definition of distillable entanglement \cite{boRda}.
 In that case, one begins by identifying a state that is the most resourceful, which in our case can be the highest eigenstate of the incoming system Hamiltonian. ``Distillable particleness'' of an input state can then be defined as the asymptotic fraction of the most resourceful state, per input state, that can be obtained by free operations.
 In this paper, we follow a different track, viz. the distance-based approach.
+A similar approach is followed for defining the relative entropy of entanglement~\cite{kora-kagaz} and geometric measure of entanglement~\cite{rafi}.

+Before moving to the explicit quantification of our measure, let us mention that concept of particles also appears in the de Broglie Bohm pilot wave hidden variable theory of quantum mechanics \cite{aj-bikeler-Daake}, where ``particles'' traverse the ``Bohmian'' trajectories, and their motion is guided, nonlocally, by a pilot wave.
+Our notion of particleness, however, is conceptualized within quantum theory, without using a subquantum hidden variable theory.\\